agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 └───────────╴
 ```

 Much better!
-The walls are solid and it is clear where the paths lead.
+The walls are solid, and it is clear where the paths lead.
 However, I generated the above maze by hand which is not a viable solution for a maze **generation program**.
 Let's design a module that will help us program the process.

 ### Bit Encoding